movestore/Point-Cluster-Detection/README.md

 duration (hours):		time duration between first and last location in cluster (unit=hours)

 n.locs:					number of locations in cluster (independent of individual)

+cumlag.locs:			cumulative timelag (duration to next logged location) of all locations in cluster to which this location belongs (unit as `dur_unit`; useful if input data are tracks with different resolutions; warning: data gaps can cause problemes here, always compare with n.locs

 n.ids:					number of different individuals using the cluster